iamdcj/es-whatever/src/arrays/includes/README.md

 The `includes` method is an helper function which will return a `boolean` based on the presence/lack thereof of the value passed to the function.

+---

+## Primitives

+The includes method is useful when working with primitive values;

 ### Numbers

 If the array contains at least one member which a value matching that passed to the function, it will return `true`, else it will return `false`.